ASUS ROG Phone 8 Pro vs Google Pixel 7a

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Google Pixel 7a is better if you prioritize class-leading still photography with 64mp sensor and google computational magic.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Google Pixel 7a wins if you value class-leading still photography with 64mp sensor and google computational magic.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure